GreptimeTeam/docs/docs/user-guide/python-coprocessor/coprocessor.md

 | `returns` | The column names that the coprocessor function will return.
 The Coprocessor Engine uses it to generate the output schema. | `@copr(returns=["add", "sub", "mul", "div"], ..)` |
 | `backend` | Optional.
 The coprocessor function will run on available engines like `rspy` and `pyo3`, which are associated with `RustPython` Backend and `CPython` Backend respectively.
 The default engine is set to `rspy`.  | `@copr(backend="rspy", ..)` |

-Both `sql` and `args` are optional; they must be provided together or both not.
+Both `sql` and `args` are optional; they must either be provided together or not at all.
 They are usually used in post-query processing.
 Please read below.

 The `returns` is required for every coprocessor because the output schema is necessary.